 Susan Gross Forneris, PhD, RN, CNE, CHSE-A

-Excelsior Director, NLN Center for Innovation in Simulation and Technology
+Director, NLN Center for Innovation in Education Excellence

 Contact Dr. Forneris